-The elected members of the Public Service Commission are scheduled to vote Thursday on a proposal that would require Southern Co. subsidiary Georgia Power to add 525 megawatts of solar energy to its network.
+Utility regulators will require that Georgia Power add more solar energy to its system.
+The elected members of the Public Service Commission voted 4-1 on Thursday to require that Southern Co. subsidiary Georgia Power seek to add 525 megawatts of solar energy to its network.

 Gov. Nathan Deal says Georgia should be cautious as regulators consider whether to expand solar energy usage.
 Deal said Tuesday that he is wary of the government mandating what types of energy sources utilities use to meet demand.
 Public Service Commissioner Lauren "Bubba" McDonald wants a vote Thursday on a plan that would require Southern Co. subsidiary Georgia Power to use more solar power.

 The state Public Service Commission is gearing up for a big vote later this week.
 It's on Georgia Power’s 20-year plan for providing energy to customers.
 The utility wants to shutter 16 coal- and oil-fired units, but it is drawing criticism for not including more solar energy and other renewables in the mix.

 The state Public Service Commission votes next week on Georgia Power’s 20-year plan, the road map for providing electricity to 2.4 million customers.
 That includes the mix of fuels the company will use and the efforts the company undertakes to get customers to use less energy.
 This happens every few years.
 But this time, Georgia Power also wants to retire 16 coal- and oil-fired power-generating units at six power plants.

 Tue., June 18, 2013 10:25am

 Georgia Power made its final presentations Tuesday to state utility regulators considering the company’s 20-year plan.
 The company is asking the Georgia Public Service Commission to retire 16 coal- and oil-fired generating units at six power plants.